datkumar/code-journal/src/content/concepts/dsa/types-of-recursion.md

 }
 ```

 So, it's not as easy to convert into iterative solution as Tail recursion.
-Need some modifications to be made.
+Quite some modifications need to be made.

 Recursion in which there's a **single recursive call per input** is called **Linear Recursion**